mihai-vlc/master-login-system/README.md

 master-login-system
 ===================

-A simple login system build upon bootstrap
+A simple login system build upon bootstrap (still in development)

 == Install ==

 1. Upload the files to your server

 2. Load the sql data from the sql file